Sunday September 25th 2011

 I got a night bus to Pucón.
 One of the things I want to see a lot of while I'm in Chile is erupting volcanoes, and so I thought I might as well start with one of the most reliable, Villarrica.
 I'd been here before, in 2005, climbed to the crater rim and watched fountains of lava jetting up, so close that I could feel the heat from them.
 I was hoping for the same this time.

 It was a warm night in Santiago when I got the bus, but in the morning, 400 miles further south, it was raining heavily.
-I was shivering as I walked from the bus station into town, and unless conditions got dramatically better, going to be climbing any mountains.
+I was shivering as I walked from the bus station into town, and unless conditions got dramatically better, it didn't look like I would be climbing any mountains.

 But I went to various climbing agencies, and found out that the weather for the next day was going to be perfect.
 So I signed up for a climb, and at 6.45am the next morning I was kitting up with a group of 12 other travellers, from Chile, Brazil, Australia, the US and Denmark.
 As we drove out of Pucón I caught sight of the perfect cone of the volcano, dark against the dawn light.